 - Quick!
 Done in less than 30 minutes!

-Danish Wedding Cookies Recipe Notes
+Danish Wedding Cookies Ingredients

+- Can These Be Frozen?
 These cookies freeze very nicely!
 Store in an airtight container and be sure to get a good, tight seal on your container or bag.
+They should last about 3 months.

-This Danish wedding cookies recipe comes together very quickly once you start, so I’m afraid there isn’t a whole lot you can do to cut the (already minimal) time.
+- Make Ahead Tips: These cookies recipe comes together very quickly once you start, so I’m afraid there isn’t a whole lot you can do to cut the (already minimal) time.

 Recipe Variations